katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 why not a function ?
-I'm not very sure about using the state as an argument on this discussion, because as we have seen there is no difference between methods and functions, there is just functions, and functions can have state too.
+I'm not very sure about using the state as an argument on this discussion, because as we have seen there is no difference between methods and functions, there is just functions, and functions can have state too (and side effects).

-In a specific domain, dfining a guideline that all functions passed as parameters will be stateless may be useful, but it's dangerous to assume Go will respect that, and it doesn't seem to be a general purpose guideline to choose between a function as a parameter or an interface.
+In a specific domain, defining a guideline that all functions passed as parameters will be stateless may be useful, but it's dangerous to assume Go will respect that (it won't), and it doesn't seem to be a general purpose guideline to choose between a function as a parameter or an interface.

 One clear advantage of interfaces is it's hability to be easily composed, that can be clearly seem on Go's [io](https://golang.org/pkg/io/) interfaces.

+But sometimes I just use a function as parameter, you write less code and less is more.

 # Functions and state